The childlike and the childish

 I’ve mentally scrambled to find a rule that might have just been broken, to force things back to the way I wanted.

-That’s why my wife and I, like any good parents, feel it’s good and right and necessary to help our child adjust his perspective, and teach him to think more fairly, more justly, and more objectively.
+My wife and I, like any good parents (I think we’re good parents), feel it’s right and necessary to help our child adjust his perspective, and teach him to think more fairly, more justly, and more objectively.

 We want him to know the rules matter all the time, and not just when it’s convenient for him.

-That the rules aren’t just for everyone else, and that winning isn’t just for him.
+That the rules aren’t just for everyone else.

-Life in America has long felt like a game played between adults and children; a game where one side knows the rules and is dedicated to keeping them, and the other wants nothing to do with the rules unless it helps them win and helps their opponents to lose.
+Life in America has long felt like a game played between adults and children; a game where one side respects the rules and is dedicated to keeping them, and the other is merely making up ad-hoc rules from moment to moment, for no reason but to help them win.

-I found out in a way I knew before but never fully realized, that so many millions I share this society with believe no matter what their team does, and no matter how obviously and flagrantly against the rules it is, they genuinely and even proudly do not care.
+I found out in a new way that no matter what their team does, and no matter how obviously and flagrantly against the rules it is, millions around me genuinely and even proudly do not care.

 All that matters is their team winning.
 Even if it destroys them.
 Even if it destroys the game itself.